HabanaAI/vllm-fork/.cd/README.md

 # vLLM for Gaudi – Quick Start

-This guide explains how to quickly run vLLM with multi-model support on Gaudi using a prebuilt Docker image.
+This guide explains how to quickly run vLLM on Gaudi using a prebuilt Docker image and Docker Compose, with options for custom parameters and benchmarking.
+Supports a wide range of validated models including LLaMa, Mistral, and Qwen families, with flexible configuration via environment variables or YAML files.

 ## Supported Models